Event Name Tag Etiquette: Part 1

 Badge holder with printed insert and written name

-Having badges printed and waiting is the perfect way to start an event.
+Having tags printed and waiting is the perfect way to start an event.
 When this is impossible, provide dark pens and encourage everyone to write large enough that you can easily read their information from a distance, at least one half inch in height.
-Allow as much white space as possible; it helps others to read the badge more easily.
+Allow as much white space as possible; it helps others to easily read the badge.

 Printed Tags